What are Cookies? Document.cookie explained.

 When setting a cookie, we can specify multiple options separated by a semicolon.
 These options are:

-• expires (date in GMT)
+(date in GMT)secure

-• samesite (disables sending the cookie in a cross-site request)
+(disables sending the cookie in a cross-site request)

-In the example above we set a cookie region and set its value to en_US.
-We can read all cookies using document.cookie but to read a specific cookie, we need to write a bit of code.
+but to read a specific cookie, we need to write a bit of code.

 document.cookie="region=en_US";